 Luigi is a professor of animal ecology and conservation biology at the University of Rome since 1987.
-He has been a member of the Steering Committee of IUCN/SSC since 1996.
-He has been the Chair of the IUCN/SSC Large Carnivore Initiative for Europe since 2002.
+He has pioneered wolf research and conservation in Italy in 1972 and is still involved in several projects at national and European scale.
+He has been a member of the Steering Committee of IUCN/SSC since 1996 and Chair of the IUCN/SSC Large Carnivore Initiative for Europe since 2002.

 Mike has been involved in wolf restoration and conservation throughout the United States for over 30 years.
 He served as the first leader for both the historic effort to restore the red wolf to the southeastern U.S. and the grey wolf to the Greater Yellowstone Ecosystem.
 He has served on every Mexican wolf recovery since 1995.
 For many years Mike was a member of the IUCN Wolf Specialist Group before it joined with the Canid Specialist Group.
 In 1997 he and Ted Turner co-founded the Turner Endangered Fund and the Turner Biodiversity Divisions.
 The organizations now represent the world’s most significant private efforts to arrest the extinction crisis.
 Mike was elected to the Montana legislature in 2007 and will serve in the State Senate through at least December 2015.

 Nucharin Songsasen - Coordinator, Dhole Working Group; Contact Person, Canid GeneticsSmithsonian Conservation Biology Institute, USA